DETAILED ACTION

 The core comprises a modified starch (pg.
 5 line 29)

 In addition, a conclusion of obviousness can be made from common knowledge and common sense of the person of ordinary skill in the art without any specific hint or suggestion in a particular reference.
 See In re Bozek, 416 F.2d 1385, 1390 (CCPA 1969).
-Such as in the instant case providing a level of shelf life and controlling water activity to inhibit bacteria.
+Such as in the instant case providing an amount of glycerin in the total binding agent being less 1 wt. %.

 Robinson teaches the baked cake crumbs comprising sweeteners including monosaccharides and disaccharides (pg.
 4 lines 29-39- pg.
 5 lines 1-9).
-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to teach a ratio of monosaccharide to disaccharide sugar from about 8:1 to about 1:1 for its art recognized purpose of altering the flavor, specifically sweetness and reduce the calorie value of the core material.
+It would have been obvious before the effective filing date of the claimed invention to teach a ratio of monosaccharide to disaccharide sugar from about 8:1 to about 1:1 for its art recognized purpose of altering the flavor, specifically sweetness and reduce the calorie value of the core material.

 Robinson teaches a layered confection product which includes a binding agent of the genus modified starches thus one of ordinary skill in the art would have been motivated to look to the art of bakery products comprising modified starches.